{{org_field_logo}}

 6. Policy Review

-This policy will be reviewed annually or sooner if there are changes in legislation, best practice guidance, or operational requirements.
+This policy will be reviewed at least annually and immediately following any significant transfer/discharge incident, safeguarding concern, cluster of medication discrepancies, CQC notification, or changes to legislation, CQC guidance/assessment framework, or national hospital discharge guidance.
 Any updates will be communicated to all staff to ensure ongoing compliance and best practice.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}